rdlauer/articles/nativescript/survey-results-winter-2017/post.md

-# NativeScript Community Survey - Winter 2017
+# NativeScript Community Survey Results - Winter 2017

 In December of 2017, the NativeScript team released a survey to take the pulse of our community. *What are we doing right?
 What are we doing wrong?* **Where do you want to see NativeScript go in 2018?**